solegalli/trainindatablog/_posts/2022-09-11-feature-selection-machine-learning-with-python.md

 #### ANOVA

 ANOVA is suitable for selecting continuous variables when the target variable is categorical.
 Let’s explore how we can select features using ANOVA and Scikit-learn.
-We will use the breast cancer dataset:
+We will use the breast cancer dataset.

+Let’s load the dataset and separate it into a train and a test set:

 ```
 import pandas as pd